BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Armour and
 sword-mace.*]

-[*Sword-mace — This deadly weapon is part sword and part spiked mace.*]
+[*Sword-mace â€” This deadly weapon is part sword and part spiked mace.*]

 [*This weapon may use the Feint or Bash Special